When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Asymmetric Importance Sampling Policy Optimization

+Based on the analysis in Section~\ref{sec:is_not_important} and~\ref{sec:is_mismatch}, we show that token-level IS ratios in GRPO-style OSRL should be understood primarily as token-wise update weights under shared response-level advantages.
+In addition, the response-level mean-ratio diagnostic in Section~5 shows that removing token-level ratio variation from positive-advantage responses substantially stabilizes training.
+This perspective reveals an asymmetric issue: the original PPO-style ratio weighting is reasonably aligned with negative-advantage responses, but mismatched for positive-advantage responses.
+For $\hat A>0$, tokens with $\pi_\theta \ll \pi_{\mathrm{old}}$ are lagging behind the desired update direction but receive small weights, while tokens with $\pi_\theta \gg \pi_{\mathrm{old}}$ have already been reinforced but receive large weights.

-Based on the analysis in Section~\ref{sec:is_not_important} and~\ref{sec:is_mismatch}, we have identified the mismatched IS weights of positive tokens and the consequence of unstable training.
-To tackle these issues, we propose Asymmetric Importance Sampling~(AIS), which is a simple yet effective approach for clipping and IS ratio computation.
-AIS inverts the weights of positive samples, aligning their update behavior with that of negative samples.
+Motivated by this, we propose \textbf{A}symmetric Importance \textbf{S}ampling \textbf{P}olicy \textbf{O}ptimization~(\ourmethod), a simple yet effective approach for clipping and IS ratio computation, following the mismatch analysis in Section~\ref{sec:is_mismatch}. \ourmethod inverts the IS weights of positive samples, aligning their update behavior with that of negative samples.
 In other words, tokens whose current policy probabilities are lower than the old policy should be assigned higher learning weights, while those with higher probabilities should receive lower weights.

 Specifically, the implementation can be divided into three steps: \paragraph{Step 1: Token Masking.} We retain the original clipping mechanism in GRPO.
-The gradient of tokens that satisfy: (1) $r_t^i(\theta) < 1 - \varepsilon_{\text{low}}$ ($\hat{A}_t^i < 0$) or (2) $r_t^i(\theta) > 1 - \varepsilon_{\text{high}}$ ($\hat{A}_t^i > 0$) will be masked in a hard clipping manner.
+The gradient of tokens that satisfy: (1) $r_t^i(\theta) < 1 - \varepsilon_{\text{low}}$ ($\hat{A}_t^i < 0$) or (2) $r_t^i(\theta) > 1 + \varepsilon_{\text{high}}$ ($\hat{A}_t^i > 0$) will be masked in a hard clipping manner.

-\paragraph{Step 2: Weight Flipping.} For tokens with negative advantage values, AIS ratio is the same with that of GRPO, i.e., $\hat{r}_t^i = r_t^i$.
-For tokens with $\hat{A}_t^i > 0$, we use the reciprocal of their IS weights and the AIS ratio is computed as:
+\paragraph{Step 2: Weight Flipping.} For tokens with negative advantage values, the \ourmethod ratio is the same as that of GRPO, i.e., $\hat{r}_t^i = r_t^i$.
+For tokens with $\hat{A}_t^i > 0$, we use the reciprocal of their IS weights and the \ourmethod ratio is computed as: